MartinThoma/MartinThoma.github.io/_posts/2011-12-04-for-loops-in-different-programming-languages.md

 - learning
 featured_image: 2011/11/for-loop.png
 ---
 If you have to learn a new programming language it is most of the time quite easy.
 You know the structures and the way you have to think if you want to solve a problem.
-The first time it might be hard, but the more languages you learn the more simmilarities you'll recognize.
+The first time it might be hard, but the more languages you learn the more similarities you'll recognize.

 I also have to learn a special variant of <a href="http://en.wikipedia.org/wiki/Pseudocode">pseudocode</a> at the moment.
 It is quite hard to know what pseudocode does if it isn't unambiguously defined.
 I had problems with for loops for example.